Because You Prayed for Me: A Fire Song

+Watch out folks… here comes the deluge. 🙂 I have a whole new collection of things to post that have been in the works for a year.
 First, there are 15 new tracks, all featuring Heather Prusse (who is amazing).
 They’re available on a CD titled “Reaching for the Light.”
 An accompaniment track CD is also available.
 The super-high-quality digital downloads are available for purchase here.
-(For any of you who prefer it, they’re also available on iTunes–I hope that will make it easier for those of you on iPads/iPods/iWhatevers who have been having trouble with the downloads.)

 The CD and all the high-quality tracks are available immediately.
 I’ll be posting the scores and free MP3s a couple at a time over the next month or two, since the work involved in adding them all at once makes me want to head for the hills and live like a hermit.